 The new VW Golf is an outstanding car, blending quality and efficiency better than many rivals

-Our choice: Volkswagen Golf 2.0 TDI SE
+Our choice: Golf 2.0 TDI SE